-Each year, the Human Resources and Compensation Committee and the CEO review the NEOs' base salary and make adjustments based on the position's duties and responsibilities, the degree of skill and knowledge required, corporate targets, the performance and contribution of the NEOs, and the financial capability of the Corporation.
+Each year, the Board of Directors and the CEO review the NEOs' base salary and make adjustments based on the position's duties and responsibilities, the degree of skill and knowledge required, corporate targets, the performance and contribution of the NEOs, and the financial capability of the Corporation.
 No specific external benchmarking is performed.
 Base pay for all non-executive employees is reviewed annually by the Corporation's Executives.